Medically reviewed by Mary Lucas, RN

 With age comes experience and wisdom...and wrinkles and gray hair.
 Not everything about aging is cause for celebration.
-But while you might not be able to stop the aging process, caring for your health and skin can increase the likelihood that at least your complexion will age somewhat gracefully.
+But while you might not be able to stop the aging process, caring for your skin can increase the likelihood that at least your complexion will age somewhat gracefully.

 Your skin doesn’t stay the same from season to season, and certainly not from year to year.
 It not only adjusts to accommodate seasonal, environmental changes, but also the changes going on within you.
 As you age, oil production slows and wrinkles appear.
 Working with your skin during these changes means understanding what’s going on and being flexible in your skin care routine.